 - Easy Breakfast Chia Pudding

-I’d love to hear your feedback in the comments below for this Pumpkin Spice Chia Pudding!
-If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking
+I’d love your feedback on thisย pumpkin spice chia pudding in the comments below!
+If you have a photo, post it on myย Facebook page,ย tag me using theย hashtagย #plantbasedcookingย in your caption, and I won’t miss it!

 This recipe is Certified Plantricious because it meets the following guidelines.